bbelotti/uiglaciology/content/1-hardware.md

 On a Windows, Mac, or Linux computer, you can manipulate files (copying/moving/renaming/deleting) via some 3rd party applications that use sftp, such as [Filezilla](https://filezilla-project.org/) on a Windows computer or [cyberduck](https://cyberduck.io/) on a Mac.

 Talk to Tim about any of the options, or for more information.

-## Coding in Kennicott

-To access a Python interface (an Integrated Development Environment, IDE) like Spyder or Jupyter Lab, first specify a conda environment.
-It may be useful to [clone one of Kennicott's existing environments](https://conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html#cloning-an-environment) and work from that cloned environment.
-This way, you're free to modify (or even break) your own cloned environment without impacting anyone else.
-For example, rather than using the environment "spatialenv21b," Chris Miele created a clone of this environment, named "chrisenv."
-Now each time he logs onto Kennicott, he types `source activate chrisenv` to activate this environment.
-Typing `spyder` then opens a Spyder interface, from which you can write, run, and save scripts.